Psychics

 such as material components, incantations, gestures, pentagrams, or similar "mumbo jumbo".

-However some psychics require intense concentration or effort, or can become too fatigued to use some
+However some Psychics require intense concentration or effort, or can become too fatigued to use some

 or all of their abilities, or can suffer mental strain from using their abilities in stressful